DonoTepalepry/MI-Maze/README.md

 # MI-Maze
-Project for my machine intelligence class
+Project for my machine intelligence class (incomplete as of now)